 #7 Long-tail keywords

-Unconventional & unorthodox way to get traffic is target long tail keywords.
+An unconventional & unorthodox way to get traffic is to target long-tail keywords.
 This comes with a downside of low search volume but the conversions are way too high.
-Furthermore, targeting long tail doesn’t mean your pages won’t be ranking for short-tail keywords.
+Furthermore, targeting long-tail doesn’t mean your pages won’t be ranking for short-tail keywords.

 Search engines will rank your pages for every possible query the page matches with.
-So there’s nothing to worry about losing the traffic by targeting the long tail keywords.
-The plus point of targeting long tail keywords is you get in front of very specific people who’re desperately looking for solution & are ready to pay if required.
+So there’s nothing to worry about losing the traffic by targeting the long-tail keywords.
+The plus point of targeting long-tail keywords is you get in front of very specific people who’re desperately looking for a solution & are ready to pay if required.
 Basically, these are high converting prospects.

 #8 Guest blogging

-Al though guest blogging has lost it’s edge with rise of platforms like medium & Quora, but guest blogging is still very helpful to build authority.
+Although guest blogging has lost its edge with the rising of platforms like medium & Quora, guest blogging is still very helpful to build authority.
 I want you to look at guest blogging as a source of building authority & not just as a source of traffic.

 Let me tell you a logical reason.
 No publisher would want the traffic on their blog to go away just because a guest blogger decided to write a post that links back to their post.
 Would you allow this?
 I wouldn’t.
 I’d want the visitors to stay on my blog for as long as possible.